samarthdd/k8s-compliant-kubernetes/README.md

 ## Deployment instructions

-In this document we describe how to deploy Compliant Kubernetes setup on VMware vSphere.
+In this document we describe how to deploy Compliant Kubernetes setup on AWS.

 Workload and service clusters serve different purposes, are deployed at different frequencies and have different expected lifetimes.
 Therefore, they are deployed in different ways.

+**Workload cluster** is deployed from an AMI, which is automatically created in by GitHub Actions using Packer.
+Amazon EC2 Launch Template and CloudFormation Template are provided to facilitate configuration of the deployment.

-Service cluster is deployed using several scripts, including Terraform, Kubespray and Helm.
+Procution version of **Service cluster** is deployed from scratch using several scripts, including Terraform, Kubespray and Helm.

-Workload cluster is delivered as an OVA, constructed in an automatic fashion by Packer, and can be privisioned
+An additonal version of **Service cluster**, suitable for the development environment, is available as an AMI.
+An instance of this version can be privisioned using Amazon EC2 Launch Template.

+### Workload cluster

+### Workload and Service cluster (Development version)

+Use `Compliant_Kubernetes_ICAP_Service_with_Service_Cluster.json` CloudFormation template to deploy a number of Workload Clusters and a single Service Cluster.

+### Service cluster (Production version)

+## OLD CONTENT

 ### Initialize the environment